acuminous/filby/README.md

 | offset    | No       | Number | For pagination |
 | limit     | No       | Number | For pagination |

 Either a changeset or timestamp is required.
-If you use the current timestamp the response will be practically uncachable, so it is strongly recommended to use a changeset id or timestamp returned by the [changelog API](GET--api--version--projection-changes).
+Using the current timestamp will make the response practically uncachable, so it is strongly advised to use a changeset id or timestamp returned by the [changelog API](GET--api--version--projection-changelog).
+Since the reference data is slow moving, and can be created far in advance, you should not need to fetch the changelog frequently.
+Depending on your context, you may also be able to register a webhook and receive notifications of changes to the projected reference data.
+If you really cannot afford the extra request to obtain the changelog, then you should consider rounding down the current timestamp to the nearest minuite/hour/day to make the response more cacheable.

 #### Example
 ```